How to create a self-updating GitHub profile README

 git push

-This performs a git checkout of the repository, sets up Node.js and npm, installs the required npm dependencies and runs a Node.js script that performs the actual update of my README.
-Afterward, it commits and pushes the freshly updated README file back into the repository.
+This performs a git checkout of the repository, sets up Node.js and npm, installs the required npm dependencies and runs a Node.js script that performs the actual update of my profile readme.
+Afterward, it commits and pushes the freshly updated file back into the repository.

 So how does the Node.js script work?